The Ultimate Guide to Questions for a Potential Photographer

 Your wedding isn’t screwed because you decided to play six Bruno Mars songs—in a row—or chose beer alpacas over beer donkeys.

 A lot of photographers hide that they have day jobs.
 I know this for a fact because I jumped into this business without any clue what I was doing, thinking I could just make it happen.
 So if they do have day jobs, ask about their requirements and commitments.
-Make sure they will actually choose your wedding instead of their day job.
-If they can’t promise that—RUN!
+Make sure they will actually choose your wedding instead of their day job and if they can’t promise that—RUN!

 5. How often will we meet prior to the wedding?